stacks-network/stacks-core/DEVINFO.md

 The overall task of a reviewer is to create an **acceptance plan** for the submitter.
 This is simply the list of things that the submitter _must_ do in order for the PR to be merged.
 The acceptance plan should be coherent, cohesive, succinct, and complete enough that the reviewer will understand exactly what they need to do to make the PR worthy of merging, without further reviews.
 The _lack of ambiguity_ is the most important trait of an acceptance plan.

-Reviewers should **strive to complete the review in one round**.
+Reviewers should **complete the review in one round**.
 The reviewer should provide enough detail to the submitter that the submitter can make all of the requested changes without further supervision.
 Whenever possible, the reviewer should provide all of these details publicly as comments, so that _other_ reviewers can vet them as well.
 If a reviewer _cannot_ complete the review in one round due to its size and complexity, then the reviewer may request that the PR be simplified or broken into multiple PRs.

+Reviewers should make use of Github's "pending comments" feature.
+This ensures that the review is "atomic": when the reviewer submits the review, all the comments are published at once.

 Reviewers should aim to **perform a reviewer in one sitting** whenever possible.
 This enables a reviewer to time-box their review, and ensures that by the time they finish studying the patch, they have a complete understanding of what the PR does in their head.
 This, in turn, sets them up for success when writing up the acceptance plan.
 It also enables reviewers to mark time for it on their calendars, which helps everyone else develop reasonable expectations as to when things will be done.